coding-pelican/tic-tac-toe-c/README.md

 The source code is organized as follows:
 - `tic_tac_toe.c`: Contains the main game logic, including the game loop, input handling, game state management, and AI decision making.
 - `README.md`: Provides an overview of the game and instructions for building and running the code.

+## License

+This project is released under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Future improvements